dlguswo333/dlguswo333.github.io/markdown/2025/12-07-en-rental-car-travel-dolomites.md

 The car was Renegade from Jeep.
 I did not like this car that much.
 It was a compact SUV but felt a little heavy, especially handling.
-And about options, you never know what options you will get on your rental car so you need to be prepared for anything but it was really bare-bones without a rear camera.
-I expected one without 360° around view or sky view but did not actually expect I would get a car without rear camera in 2025.
+And about the options, you never know what options you will get with your rental car so you need to be prepared for anything but it was really bare-bones without a rear camera.
+I expected that I would get one without 360° around view or sky view, not without rear camera in 2025.
 Luckily it had a rear proximity sensor so I depended on it with some worries.

 The funny thing is the car without a rear camera had a line departure sensor.